Mhlengi/engineering-puzzle/README.md

 - Python 3+

 ## Demonstration
-- Clone project
-- To demonstrate or see the final result, you need `python 3+` to installed in your machine or `virtualenv`
+- To demonstrate or see the final result, you need to follow these instructions
+- Clone/Download a project `git clone https://github.com/Mhlengi/engineering-puzzle.git`
+- Install python3 `brew install python3`
+- Install pip3 `pip3 install virtualenv`
+- Create virtual environment: `virtualenv -p python3 venv`
+- Activate a virtual environment: `. venv/bin/activate`
+- Navigate to source in such a way that you can see `engineering_puzzle.py` file
 - Then run the following command.
 - `python engineering_puzzle.py`
 - If everything work as expected,